 - And don’t just describe what your previous work experience was, try to explain what you did and how you were able to contribute to the company.

-- Keep your resume as simple as possible.
+- Keep your Professional resume as simple as possible.
 Use a simple design and choose simple words.

 - Maintain formality in your resume.
 Use a professional-looking font type, and avoid from using jargon.